The following terms are defined and will help members understand the privileges that a Sea Tow membership affords when services are requested.

 All vessels will be serviced according to the Out-of-All-Areas service provision.

-This Agreement is entered into in New York, and New York law applies.
-Members may only raise a claim concerning or arising under this Agreement in the Courts of the State of New York.
+- This Agreement is entered into in the State of New York, and only federal maritime law applies, superseding all state law, including that of New York.
+Members may only raise a claim concerning or arising under this Agreement before the SMA, as stated above.

 IN EMERGENCY SITUATIONS: ALWAYS HAIL THE U.S. COAST GUARD FIRST on VHF Channel 16 or call 911.
 Have everyone put on a life jacket, anchor the vessel if possible, fly a distress flag and follow instructions given.